 - press Play while exploring the settings until you get something interesting, and

 - use the Record button to dump whatever you’re hearing to disk as a 24-bit WAV or AIFF file.
 You can use this file in your DAW project.

 For all of the apps, be sure not to let the output meter clip.
 Use the output fader to control this.

 Here are short descriptions of the apps.

 Color your sound with pitches created by six tunable resonators.
 Vary the amount of feedback to change how much the resonators ring.
 Use the low-pass filter to tame the buzziness.
-Try using the MIDI keyboard to tune the resonators.
+Try using a MIDI keyboard to tune the resonators.
 The resonator works well with an input sound containing a broad range of frequencies and articulated, impulsive sound, such as speech or struck objects.
 It does not work well with single sine waves as input.